Skip to main content

 dlt pipeline <pipeline name> trace

-Displays the trace of last pipeline run containing the start data of the run, elapsed time and the same information for all the steps (extract, normalize and load).
-If any of the steps failed, you'll see message of the exceptions that caused that problem.
+Displays the trace of the last pipeline run containing the start date of the run, elapsed time, and the same information for all the steps (extract, normalize, and load).
+If any of the steps failed, you'll see the message of the exceptions that caused that problem.
 Successful load and run steps will display the load info instead.

 Sync pipeline with the destination